OceanBioME/OceanBioME.jl/docs/src/index.md

 end
 ```

-OceanBioME.jl is a flexible and friendly ocean biogeochemical modelling environment.
+OceanBioME.jl is a fast and flexible ocean biogeochemical modelling environment.
 It is highly modular and is designed to make it easy to implement and use a varitey of biogeochemical and physical models.
 OceanBioME is built to be coupled with physics models from [Oceananigans.jl](https://github.com/CliMA/Oceananigans.jl) allowing simulations across a wide range of spatial scales ranging from a global hydrostatic free surface model to nonhydrostatic large-eddy simulations.
 OceanBioME was designed specifically for ocean CDR appplications.
 Notably, it includes active particles which allow individual-based models to be seamlessly coupled with the flow physics, ecosystem models, and carbonate chemistry.

 OceanBioME.jl is supported through grants from the [Center for Climate Repair at Cambridge](https://www.climaterepair.cam.ac.uk/) and the [Gordon and Betty Moore Foundation](https://www.moore.org/).